 Aurora – Female Bald Eagle

 According to the U.S. Fish and Wildlife Service, there are 143,00 Bald Eagles, and Christine’s Critters has one of them.

 Aurora is a beautiful five-year-old female Bald Eagle who got hit by a truck in Missouri and taken to a wildlife rehabilitation center in Illinois with a broken radius.

 The wing wasn’t cared for properly, so this fierce raptor can no longer fly.

 She also has problems with her joints.

 “When Aurora opens her wings, she looks amputated.
 But the wing is there.
 It just fused in the wrong direction.
-I wish more were done for her wing, but we’re doing our best to manage it.”
+We’re doing our best to help her manage it.”

 Helping a Bald Eagle Cope with Injury